lukechampine/us/CONTRIBUTING.md

 do it.** Submitting a big PR with no warning is bad manners.
 It imposes social pressure on the maintainer to accept the PR, regardless of its quality, because to reject the PR means discarding the hard work of the contributor.
 Of course, if a bad PR is accepted, the quality of the project suffers.
-Discussing potential changes in advance can prevent these lose-lose situations.
-If the contributor and maintainer disagree on something, they can arrive at a decision before any code is written, saving everyone time and frustration.
+It's a lose-lose situation that is best avoided by discussing potential changes in advance.
+That way, if the contributor and maintainer disagree on something, they can arrive at a decision before any code is written, saving everyone time and frustration.

 This rule does not apply to small PRs.
 Small PRs are more likely to be accepted, and if they are rejected, the amount of wasted effort isn't terribly